Xylitol Poisoning in Dogs

 Where is xylitol found?

-Xylitol is manufactured into a white powder that looks and tastes similar to sugar.
-In many countries it has been approved for use in oral care products, pharmaceuticals, and as a food additive.
-Over recent years, the number and types of products that contain xylitol has greatly increased.
-Example products include sugar-free gum, candies, breath mints, baked goods, peanut butter, pudding snacks, cough syrup, chewable or gummy vitamins, and supplements or over the counter medications, mouthwash, and toothpaste.
-Xylitol is also showing up in over-the-counter nasal sprays, skin care products, laxatives, digestive aids, allergy medicines, dry mouth lozenges, sleep supplements, as well as prescription human medications, especially those formulated as quick dissolve tablets or liquids.
+Xylitol can be found in oral care products, pharmaceuticals, and as a food additive.
+Product examples include sugar-free gum, candies, breath mints, baked goods, peanut butter, pudding snacks, and cough syrup; chewable or gummy vitamins, supplements or over-the-counter medications; mouthwash, and toothpaste.
+Xylitol can also be found in some over-the-counter nasal sprays, skin care products, laxatives, digestive aids, allergy medicines, dry mouth lozenges, and sleep supplements.
+Xylitol is also found in prescription human medications, especially those formulated as quick-dissolve tablets or liquids.

 Xylitol is extremely toxic to dogs.
-Even small amounts of xylitol can cause hypoglycemia (low blood sugar), seizures, liver failure, or even death in dogs.
+Even small amounts of xylitol can cause hypoglycemia (low blood sugar), seizures, liver failure, or even death.
+Cats, ferrets, and horses do not appear to be at risk from ingestion of xylitol.

 Why is xylitol toxic to dogs?